isomerpages/moe-rafflesgirlssch/_admissions/Academic Year 2026 Year 1 Registration.md

 </tr>
 </tbody>
 </table>
-<p><strong><u>First Day of School (5 Jan 2025)</u></strong>
+<p><strong><u>First Day of School (2 Jan 2026)</u></strong>
 </p>
-<p>The first day of school for Academic Year 2026 is Monday, 5 January 2026.
+<p>The first day of school for Academic Year 2026 is Friday, 2 January 2026.
-All Year 1 students are to report to RGS by 7.25am, in their RGS PE polo shirts, culottes and school shoes. <strong>There is no need to report in-person to the school prior to 5 January 2026.
+All Year 1 students are to report to RGS by 7.25am, in their RGS PE polo shirts, culottes and school shoes. <strong>There is no need to report in-person to the school prior to 2 January 2026.
 However, the online registration form MUST be completed by 23 December 2025, 9.00am.</strong>
 </p>
 <p>
 <br><strong><u>SCHOOL UNIFORMS</u></strong>